 Hi I'm Tony.

 I'm a middle-aged 40-something who loves to hike, play volleyball, waterski, and be in the Great Outdoors.
-My sweetheart and I have been married for 22 years and have two children, one in college at BYU and one in high school.
-She far excels me in most everything, but has consented to let me be a part of her life anyway!
+My sweetheart and I have been married for 26 years and have two children: one graduated from BYU and one is completing a two-year mission in Texas.
+My wife excels me in most everything, but has consented to let me be a part of her life anyway!
+She is completing her 1st year in the Mormon Tabernacle Choir, and we have both been incredibly blessed by her experiences.
 I find immense joy in helping others and in spending some time each week by myself in quiet reflection and contemplation.

 Why I am a Mormon

-I grew up in a wonderful family that went to a protestant church every time the doors were open in our small town.
+I grew up in a wonderful family that went to a church every time the doors were open in our small town.
 Yet, there were always some questions that no one seemed to answer.
-I remember as a teenager while on a youth campout one night looking up into the crystal clear, starry, moonless night wondering why I was on the earth right now and where it all began, how long life had really been going on in this great big universe, and what might have happened had I not been born, and if it all mattered anyway.
-Only a short time later during my senior year in high school a couple of missionaries came along.
-Thankfully, my father let them in and my mother showed interest in getting some of her questions answered.
-Only later did I begin to discover that there is a perfect, fully detailed, nothing-left-to-chance plan of our Father in Heaven.
-I also discovered that all of the frustrating divisions in Christian doctrines and ordinances I had encountered while growing up had been resolved through the blessing of our Father and His Son restoring Christ's Gospel again on the earth, in preparation for His Second Coming.
-The blessings and experiences I've had since becoming a member of the Church have given me a rich, deep understanding of the purpose of life, of our beginnings in a premortal world, and of our grand destinies ahead, if we will only develop the spiritual attributes and maturities that God desires us to have within ourselves.
-As I've matured spiritually, I have lost those frustrations that seemed to characterize my early confusions and mis-understandings of the doctrines of our Savior, Jesus Christ.
+I remember as a teenager while on a youth campout one night looking up into the crystal clear, starry, moonless night wondering why I was on the earth and where it all began, how long life had really been going on in this big universe, and what might have happened had I not been born, and if it all mattered anyway.
+A short time later during my senior year in high school some missionaries came along.
+I began to discover that there is a perfect, fully detailed, nothing-left-to-chance plan designed by our Father in Heaven.
+I also discovered that all of the frustrating divisions in Christian doctrines I had encountered while growing up had been resolved through the blessing of our Father and His Son restoring Christ's Gospel again on the earth, in preparation for His Second Coming.
+The blessings and experiences I've had since becoming a member of the Church have given me a rich, deep understanding of the purpose of life, of our beginnings in a premortal world, and of our grand destinies ahead, if we will only develop the spiritual attributes that God desires us to have.
+As I've matured spiritually, I have lost those frustrations that characterized my early confusions and misunderstandings of the various Christian doctrines.
 I still cherish the personal, spiritual experiences that I was blessed to receive in my childhood and early teens, and the beautiful people who were there for me.
-However, I now with a quiet joy that defies words and a 'peace that passes all understanding' have an ever-growing light and knowledge within, given from Him.
-I've been so very blessed to gain membership in the Church of Jesus Christ of Latter-day Saints, and to be counted as a disciple of our Lord and Savior.
+Yet, with a quiet joy that defies words and a 'peace that passes all understanding', I have an ever-growing light and knowledge within, given from Him.
+I'm so very blessed to be in the Church of Jesus Christ of Latter-day Saints.
 I want everyone I know to feel the same way and have similar experiences so they, too, can have all the blessings that our Heavenly Father desires to bestow upon His children.

 Please share your feelings/testimony of the Restoration of the Gospel.